Employment

 JOB SUMMARY

-Mount Saint Joseph Academy, a Roman Catholic, college prep, all-girls academy in Montgomery County, PA, is seeking an innovative and collaborative assistant JV lacrosse coach for a part-time position in the Athletic Department.
-The successful candidate will play a key role in training athletes and teams for success.
-He/she will help build players’ confidence and skill, and will exhibit a commitment to a positive and inclusive environment that encourages athletic development, teamwork, and personal growth.
-He/she will effectively interact with all types of audiences such as school administrators, colleagues, parents, students, and community members to build our reputation at the highest level.
+Mount Saint Joseph Academy, a Roman Catholic, college prep, all-girls academy in Montgomery County, PA, is seeking innovative and collaborative Assistant Soccer Coaches for part-time positions in the Athletic Department.
+The successful candidates will play a key role in training athletes and teams for success in their various athletic pursuits.
+They will help build young players’ confidence, skill and potential to transform them into self-aware, strong individuals, in sports and in their daily lives.
+They will effectively interact with all types of audiences such as school administrators, colleagues, parents, students, and community members to build our reputation at the highest level.

 ESSENTIAL DUTIES & RESPONSIBILITIES

-All coaches are responsible for ensuring the fun and safe development of our athletes and teams, understanding that our sports teams represent Mount Saint Joseph Academy (MSJA) in everything they do and everywhere they go.
+All coaches are responsible for ensuring the fun and safe development of our athletes and teams in their chosen sport, understanding that our sports teams represent Mount Saint Joseph Academy (MSJA) in everything they do and everywhere they go.
 Assistant Coaches support Head Coaches to coordinate the teams’ efforts in training, practices, games, etc. Assist the Head Coach in performing duties including but not limited to those listed below:

 - Train a team of athletes on a constant basis for the ideal physical condition in their sport by using proven methods to help improve nutrition, muscle development, athletic skill and mental toughness.